2025 Tax Changes to Know

 The steps you take throughout this year will influence your tax bill next year.
 That's why it’s never too early to start planning for next year’s tax season.

-There are several changes to the tax code for 2024 that are likely to affect how much tax you’ll have to pay.
-Here are a few of them to keep in mind as you manage your finances throughout the year.
+There are several changes to the tax code for 2025 that are likely to affect how much tax you’ll have to pay.
+Here are a few key updates to consider as you manage your finances throughout the year.

-In response to inflation, the IRS has adjusted marginal tax brackets and the standard deduction for 2024.
-As a result of the changes, many Americans will be able to keep more of their 2024 income.
+In response to inflation, the IRS has adjusted marginal tax brackets and the standard deduction for 2025.
+As a result of these changes, many Americans will be able to keep more of their 2025 income.

-Other big changes include increases to the allowed contribution amounts for tax-advantaged retirement savings accounts.
+Other big changes include increases to the allowed contribution amounts for some tax-advantaged retirement savings accounts.

 You might see a slight increase in your paychecks, depending on your withholding.
 This is because of adjusted tax brackets and a larger standard deduction, among other tax changes.